milinches/milinches/README.md

 ## ✨ Skills ⚔:
-- Python, Django, Svelte - (open to learn new stacks🍽)
+- Django, Vue - (open to learn new stacks🍽)
 - OpenSource Newbie👼

 ### Where to find me: 🌍